-Shares of common stock subject to options that are currently exercisable or exercisable within 60 days of the date of April 11, 2022 are considered outstanding and beneficially owned by the person holding the options for the purposes of computing the percentage ownership of that person but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
-Except as otherwise indicated, the address of each beneficial owner listed
+Shares of common stock subject to options that are currently exercisable or exercisable within 60 days of the date of April 24, 2023 are considered outstanding and beneficially owned by the person holding the options for the purposes of computing the percentage ownership of any other person.
+Except as otherwise indicated, the address of each beneficial owner listed below is c/o OrthoPediatrics Corp., 2850 Frontier Drive, Warsaw, Indiana 46582.